dartmouth-cs52/dartmouth-cs52.github.io/lectures/02_html/index_slides.md

 ???
 * browser parses it into a tree.
-* pretty much everything in this course is going to be a tree! :deciduous_tree:
+* pretty much everything in this course is going to be a tree! 🌳
 * basically everything in world is a graph - if you've taken algos, you can be happy now
 * more next week